Yi Sun-sin Bridge

-Yi Sun-sin was a Korean Admiral who was born in 1545 and built the world first ironclad warship called 'the Turtle ship' and defended the country against Japanese navy in the Joseon Dynasty.
+Yi Sun-sin was a Korean Admiral who was born in 1545 and built the world first ironclad warship called 'the Turtle ship' and defended the country against Japanese navy in the Joseon period.
 The bridge was designed by Yooshin Engineering Corporation and was constructed by Daelim Industrial Company.

 Unlike the previous suspension bridges in Korea, Daelim's engineers carried out the whole construction engineering by themselves despite its outstanding scale compared with the former ones.

 The bridge was a finalist in the Outstanding Structure Award 2013.